The physics of space and time I: The description of rulers and clocks in uniform translational motion by Galilean or Lorentz transformations: #1

 or

 As previously discussed, from first principles, in Section 4 above the spatial separation of the clocks is a Lorentz invariant quantity ---there is no `relativistic length contraction'.
-With (5.32) and defining $X \equiv x-L$ and $X' \equiv x'-L$ these equations are identical to (5.17) and (5.18) with the replacements $x \rightarrow X$ and $x'\rightarrow X'$.
+With (5.32) and defining $X \equiv x-L$ and $X' \equiv x'-L$ (5.29) and (5.30) are identical to (5.17) and (5.18) with the replacements $x \rightarrow X$ and $x'\rightarrow X'$.
 The transformation equations for C2' and C2 are then:

 A similar calculation for the reciprocal experiment gives: